-Revenue - Revenue forecasts are management's best estimates considering factors such as industry CAGR, existing customer contracts and projections, historical experiences and other economic factors.

-- Forecasted gross margins Gross margins are based on the mix of business model arrangements with the customers. - Overhead and administrative expenses estimates are based on applicable inflation rates in the respective countries of the cash generating units considering expected future cost efficiencies and production facilities rationalization. - Pre-tax discount rates Discount rates represent the current market assessment of the risks specific to each CGU, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
+- Revenue Revenue forecasts are management's best estimates considering factors such as industry CAGR, existing customer contracts and projections, historical experiences and other economic factors. - Forecasted gross margins Gross margins are based on the mix of business model arrangements with the customers.
+Significant assumptions include freight cost, labor costs and material costs. - Overhead and administrative expenses estimates are based on applicable inflation rates in the respective countries of the cash generating units considering expected future cost efficiencies and production facilities rationalization. - Pre-tax discount rates Discount rates represent the current market assessment of the risks specific to each CGU, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
 This is also the benchmark used by management to assess operating performance.
 The discount rate calculation is based on the specific circumstances of the Group and its operating segments and is derived from its weighted average cost of capital.